jnoble-asahi/Automated-Testing/README.md

 - Connect to a wireless network during the set-up
 - Open a terminal window and run "sudo apt-get update && sudo apt-get dist-upgrade" to make sure the OS is up to date
 - run 'sudo apt-get install python3-pip" to install a package manager for Python3
+- run 'pip install RPi.GPIO'
+- run 'pip install spidev'
-- Use pip to get the following libraries and dependancies for Python3:
+- Setup the SPI bus for use:
-  - None yet
+  - run 'sudo raspi-config'
+  - Select Interfacing Options -> P4 SPi -> Yes

 # Preparing the GPIO to work with the new hardware boards
 - While in a terminal window, navigate to ./boot